HEPA-Type is NOT a real HEPA filter (True-HEPA), it is a marketing term designed to fool novice buyers.

 This gives a new connotation to the term "Chinese Junk," which used to mean a type of boat.

-The product life expectancy is so short - 24 to 36 months in many cases - that the illusion of a "permanent" filter could be sold.
+The air cleaner's life expectancy is so short - 18 to 36 months in many cases - that the illusion of a "permanent" filter could be sold.

-Allowing the health robbing, filter clogging, finer particles to slip through became the answer to a low cost long lived HEPA-type filter.
+Allowing even more of the health robbing, filter clogging, finer particles to slip through became the answer to a low cost long lived HEPA-type filter.